 Neighbouring buildings may affect the dwelling, particularly in regard to shading.
 All features detailed on the documentation that may cause a sun obstruction must be modelled.

-9d Neighbouring buildings and surrounding topographical features detailed which obstruct the sun must be modelled, including the impact of level changes and retaining walls.
+10d Assessors must model neighbouring buildings and surrounding topographical features which obstruct the sun, including considering the impact of level changes and retaining walls.